 If you decide to persue a religious discrimination case, your employment-law claim must go through an administrative review process before you can go to court.
 This means you must first file with the Equal Employment Opportunity Commission, or EEOC.
 Watch these videos to learn more about how this process works.

 These videos provide a general overview of employment law.
-If you’re in need of legal counsel, please schedule a consultation with our employment law attorneys in either North Carolina or New York City.
+If you’re in need of legal counsel, please schedule a consultation with our employment law attorneys in either North Carolina or South Carolina.

 National Origin Discrimination

 Individuals are entitled to equal access to employment opportunities, no matter what their nation of origin.
-Title VII of the Civil Rights Act of 1963 forbids discrimination based upon an individual’s birthdplace, ancestry, culture, linguistic characterists, or accents.
+Title VII of the Civil Rights Act of 1963 forbids discrimination based upon an individual’s birthplace, ancestry, culture, linguistic characteristics, or accents.
 The law also applies to individuals married or associated to groups of a particular national origin.

 If you are being harassed by coworkers for wearing a hijab or are paid less because you are Mexican or if you are not hired because of your Chinese accent, you may be a victim of discrimination based on national origin.
 Discrimination can take many forms, and can also occur when the victim and the person inflicting the discrimination are of the same national origin.